Grimaldi, Smith help Predators beat Kings 4-1 - WHIZ News

 LOS ANGELES (AP) — Rocco Grimaldi and Craig Smith each had a goal and an assist to help the Nashville Predators beat the Los Angeles Kings 4-1 Saturday night to end a three-game losing streak.

-Roman Josi had two assists to extend his point streak to a career-high nine games, tying Shea Weber for the longest streak in franchise history by a defensaeman.
+Roman Josi had two assists to extend his point streak to a career-high nine games, tying Shea Weber for the longest in franchise history by a defenseman.
 Ryan Johansen and Yakov Trenin also scored, and Pekka Rinne made 23 saves.

-Alex Iafallo scored on the power play and Jack Campbell made 34 saves for the Kings, who have lost five of their last seven games.
+Alex Iafallo scored on the power play and Jack Campbell made 34 saves for the Kings, who have lost five of seven.

 Grimaldi made it 1-0 at 10:21 of the first period by scoring off his own rebound, with Josi getting the secondary assist.

-Johansen extended the lead to 2-0 with 14 seconds remaining by burying a one-timer off Josi’s pass.
+Johansen extended the lead to 2-0 with 44 seconds remaining in the period by burying a one-timer off Josi’s pass.

 Josi has seven goals and 10 assists during his point streak, including nine assists in his past five games..
-Weber had a point in nine straight games Dec.
-31, 2010-Jan.
+Weber had a point in nine straight games from Dec.
+31, 2010, to Jan.
 16, 2011.

 Iafallo cut the deficit to 2-1 at 5:57 of the second period with a wrist shot from the slot after Tyler Toffoli stole the puck from Josi in the offensive zone.
 Iafallo has two goals and five assists during a six-game point streak.